macdroid53/FreeCAD-Tips-n-Workflows/README.md

   <li>use Part WB Check geometry to make sure it produced a valid shape</li>
   <li>use Part WB Convert to solid</li>
   <li>use Part WB Check geometry to make sure it produced a valid solid</li>
+  <li>if all that was successful, the solid can be used directly with Part workbench</li>
-  <li>If all that was successful, then create a Part Design Body</li>
+  <li>to use it with Part Design workbench, create a Part Design Body</li>
+  <li>drag-n-drop the solid into the Body<li>
   This will create a Basefeature.
-It is a solid that you can add to or cut away from.
+It is a solid that you can add to or cut away from with Part Design tools.
 </ul>